 Hero image desktop Hero image mobile

-Since 2005, greenhouse gas (GHG) emissions from beef, lamb and goats have fallen by over 64.85%1.
-By 2030, The Australian red meat industry’s goal is to ensure there is no net release of GHG emissions from Australian red meat production.
+Since 2005 to 2021, greenhouse gas (GHG) emissions from beef, lamb and goats have fallen by over 78.56%1.
+The industry is voluntarily pursuing a carbon neutral target by 2030, meaning net zero GHG emissions from red meat production, feedlot and processing sectors.

+This is all part of the red meat and livestock industry’s target to be carbon neutral by 2030 (CN30).
 This will be achieved by reducing emissions from grazing management, lot feeding and processing, and increasing carbon storage in soils and vegetation.

 The Industry’s efforts to reduce net emissions are making a substantial contribution to Australia’s international commitments on climate change with farmers – like Stuart Austin and Trisha Crowley – continuing to lead the world in environmentally sustainable red meat production.